 Step 2: Try to stop chewing before it happens.
 If you notice your cat eyeing the lights, redirect her to her favorite toy or lightly shake a jar with something such as dried beans in it to distract her.

 Step 3: Invest in some training.
-Teaching your cat to "come" or "leave it" can also be of benefit.
+Teaching your cat to "come" or "leave it" will also benefit your household.

 Watch wires